 All other elective offices shall be filled by electronic vote of the membership by the candidates receiving the majority of votes from the returned ballots that shall be opened and counted before the membership at the September general meeting.

-The Board shall appoint a Nominating Committee prior to June l which shall submit its recommendations for the elective offices at the July general meeting.
+The Board shall appoint a Nominating Committee prior to June 1st which shall submit its recommendations for the elective offices at the July general meeting.
 The Nominating Committee shall select only one (1) member for each elective office.
 Additional nominations from the floor shall be accepted at the July and August general meetings.

 Electronic notification and voting links including the names of opposed and unopposed candidates shall be sent to all voting members no later than seven (7) days after the August general meeting.
 Traditional Mail ballots shall be made available by request.